 Business savvy is important for the agile product owner because he or she is the decision maker regarding what features the product will have.
 That means, the agile PO should understand the market, the customer and the business in order to make sound decisions.

 Finally, communication is a large part of the product owner responsibilities.
-The product owner role requires working closely with key stakeholders througout the organization and beyond, so he or she must be able to communicate different messages to different people about the project at any given time.
+The product owner role requires working closely with key stakeholders throughout the organization and beyond, so he or she must be able to communicate different messages to different people about the project at any given time.